ChristophReich1996/TYC-Dataset/README.md

 Due to the vastly different usage of our unlabeled video clips, we don't provide a dataset class implementation.
 However, you can load the individual frames of the provided video clips by using `cv2.imread(path_to_image, -1)`.
-Note that currently [torchvision](https://pytorch.org/vision/stable/index.html) does not support loading 16-bit TIFF image.
+Note that currently [torchvision](https://pytorch.org/vision/stable/index.html) does not support loading 16-bit TIFF images.
 For details on the dataformat of the unlabeled set please refer to the dataformat section.

 ## Dataset Statistics